Osteoporosis Spine Fractures

 Osteoporosis spine fractures cause back pain, usually near the break itself.
 Your pain becomes more severe when you move or shift positions.
 Lying down or resting can ease your pain.

 You may have radiant pain or other symptoms if the fracture compresses your spinal cord or any of the peripheral nerve roots.
+This could lead to conditions such as sciatica or cervical radiculopathy.

 How are vertebral compression fractures diagnosed?